2-Selmer Parity for Hyperelliptic Curves in Quadratic Extensions: Introduction

-\begin{convention}[Hyperelliptic Curves] \textup{Throughout the paper, a \textit{hyperelliptic curve} $C$ over a field $K$ will mean a smooth, geometrically connected curve of genus $g \geq 2$, defined over $K$, and admitting a finite separable morphism $C\rightarrow \mathbb{P}^1_K$ of degree $2$ (the assumption that $g\geq 2$ is made since this is the only case of interest and allows us to avoid dealing separately with some special cases in an \text{ad. hoc.} manner).
-When $K$ has characteristic zero, one can always find a separable polynomial $f(x)\in K[x]$ of degree $2g+1$ or $2g+2$ such that $C$ is the union of the two affine open subschemes
+By a hyperelliptic curve $C$ over a field $K$ we mean a smooth, proper, geometrically connected curve of genus $g \geq 2$, defined over $K$, and admitting a finite separable morphism $C\rightarrow \mathbb{P}^1_K$ of degree $2$.
+When $K$ has characteristic different from $2$, one can always find a separable polynomial $f(x)\in K[x]$ of degree $2g+1$ or $2g+2$ such that $C$ is isomorphic to the curve given by gluing the affine schemes